ndeyak/pangenomics/README.md

-# pangenomics
-Working with Pangenome Graphs
+# Working with Pangenome Graphs